A248/LibertyBans/docs/Detailed-Comparison-to-AdvancedBan.md

 This is intended to be an impartial analysis of the API, design, and implementation of AdvancedBan compared to LibertyBans.

 As one of the lead contributors to AdvancedBan and the creator of LibertyBans, I am not completely unbiased.
-However, this means I am familiar with both codebases.
+However, this means I am familiar with both codebases and can offer an in-depth analysis.

 # Design